Enforcement Directorate show cause notice to WazirX for crypto transactions worth Rs 2,790 crore

 Interestingly, on May 31, the Reserve Bank of India through a notification urged banks and regulated entities to continue carrying out customer due diligence processes in line with regulations governing standards for Know Your Customer (KYC), Anti-Money Laundering (AML), Combating of Financing of Terrorism (CFT) and obligations of regulated entities under Prevention of Money Laundering Act, (PMLA), 2002 in addition to ensuring compliance with relevant provisions under Foreign Exchange Management Act (FEMA) for overseas remittances.

-This was triggered by emails sent last week by India’s leading banks to their customers, warning about the risks of investing in cryptos.
+This was triggered by emails sent last week by India’s leading banks to their customers, warning them about the risks of investing in cryptos.
 While HDFC Bank asked customers to provide information as to the nature of certain transactions, SBI Cards and Payments warned its users against buying crypto-currencies on their credit card.
 Both banks said that if customers do not comply, they would take action.

 “This may be another test case before a law in this regard is promulgated.
 Essentially, the government is looking to audit the trail of crypto transactions that are alleged to be violative of the existing laws.
 Forensic analysis of many privacy-focused cryptocurrencies is not achievable as they are not based on an open ledger blockchain system.
 The upcoming law must address such concerns,” Nakul Batra, Associate Partner, DSK Legal told MediaNama.